Photonico/Photonico_Code/README.md

 Photonico Code is a free, monospace, slab-serif style font, which supports Latin, Greek letters, and mathematical notations.

 It is developed from the file of [Fira Code](https://github.com/tonsky/FiraCode), and inherits its programming ligatures and HiDPI support.
+The motivation for making it is that I was tired of programming with sans-serif fonts, but serif fonts are often incomplete for scientific notations.

+Made by Lu Niu

 ## Screenshots